Bumbledebee/Purchase-Prediction-Project/README.md

 - Build a robust machine learning model to classify views as likely to result in a purchase or not.
 - Address challenges such as class imbalance and categorical feature encoding.

 ---

-## Challenges

-1. **Class Imbalance**:
-   - The dataset is dominated by `view` events, with relatively few `purchase` events.
-There is a high inherent imbalance.

-2. **Categorical Features**:
-   - Many features, such as `category_code` and `brand`, are categorical and require encoding.

-3. **Scalability**:
-   - The dataset is large, requiring efficient preprocessing and modeling techniques.

----